djipco/webmidi/README.md

 production-ready.
 If you find a bug, please [open an issue](https://github.com/cotejp/webmidi/issues) and I will do my best to address it in a timely fashion.

-Having confirmation that the software works well is also valid information.
+Having confirmation that the software works well is also valuable information.
 If that's the case for you, please drop me a note at [@jpcote](https://twitter.com/jpcote).

 ## Installation